ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 p(A | B) = \frac{P(A) P(B | A)}{\int P(B | A) P(A) dA}
 $$

-Applying this to our binomial distribution of coin flips and assuming a flat prior on $p$ such that $P(p) = 1$, we get:
+Applying this to our binomial distribution of coin flips and assuming a flat prior on $p$ such that $P(p) \sim 1$, we get:

 $$
 P(p | n, N) = \frac {P(p) P(n | p, N)} {\int P(n | p, N) P(p) dp}